basileazh/ezazml/README.md

 ## Azure ML Workspace Management

 This package provides the `ezazml` CLI command to interact with your Azure ML Workspace.
+We are going to set up the data assets and the model assets in the Azure ML Workspace.
+We are then going to deploy the model as an always-on endpoint or to be used in a batch inference pipeline.

 ### Overview